 "I still think the decision to overthrow Saddam was correct.
 I think decisions made after that decision were wrong, although I think the worst decision made after that was the 2011 decision to withdraw U.S. and coalition forces...The people who say, oh things would have been much better if you didn't overthrow Saddam miss the point that today's Middle East does not flow totally and unchangeably from the decision to overthrow Saddam alone."

 Bolton couldn’t get confirmed as U.N.
-Ambassador so George W. Bush had to give him a recess appointment.
+Ambassador, so George W. Bush had to give him a recess appointment.

-George W. Bush had just won reelection when he nominated John Bolton to be the ambassador of the United Nations in 2005, saying “I thought it made sense to send a reformer to the United Nations.”
-Bolton had taken a diminutive view of the world body in the past, saying that if the U.N. building lost 10 of its 38 stories “it wouldn’t make a bit of difference.”
+George W. Bush had just won re-election when he nominated John Bolton to be the ambassador of the United Nations in 2005, saying, “I thought it made sense to send a reformer to the United Nations.”
+Bolton had taken a diminutive view of the world body in the past, saying that if the U.N. building lost 10 of its 38 stories, “it wouldn’t make a bit of difference.”

-Bolton, who had endeared himself to the Bush team by going down the Florida to help with the 2000 recount effort, was a favorite of Vice President Dick Cheney who shared his power-centric worldview.
+Bolton, who had endeared himself to the Bush team by going down to Florida to help with the 2000 recount effort, was a favorite of Vice President Dick Cheney who shared his power-centric worldview.
 Cheney successfully pushed Secretary of State Colin Powell to hire Bolton in the State Department.

 But in front of the Senate, Bolton was a politically polarizing choice and nearly all Senate Democrats and one Republican opposed his confirmation.